 For changes which introduces a new feature or features, W3C must follow the full process of advancing a technical report to Recommendation.

 Working Groups and Interest Groups publish material that is not a formal specification as Notes.
-This includes supporting documentation for a specification such as explanations of design principles or use cases and requirements, non-normative guides to good practices, as well as specifications where work has been stopped and there is no longer interest in making them a new standard.
+This includes supporting documentation for a specification such as explanations of design principles or use cases and requirements, non-normative guides to good practices, as well as specifications where work has been stopped and there is no longer consensus for making them a new standard.

 Possible next steps:

-The W3C Patent Policy [PUB33] does not specify any licensing requirements or commitments for Working Group Notes, only for W3C Recommendations.
+The W3C Patent Policy [PUB33] does not specify any licensing requirements or commitments for Working Group Notes.

 W3C may rescind a Recommendation, for example if the Recommendation contains many errors that conflict with a later version or if W3C discovers burdensome patent claims that affect implementers and cannot be resolved; see the W3C Patent Policy [PUB33] and in particular section 5 (bullet 10) and section 7.5.
 A Working Group may request the Director to rescind a Recommendation which was a deliverable, or the Director may directly propose to rescind a Recommendation.